-2. Think about how the activities or services you provide lead to those differences.
+b) Think about how the activities or services you provide lead to those differences.

-Although we don't ask you to explain this in your report, it is important that you understand how the activities or services that you provide help you to make the differences for the children and young people you work with.
-This will ensure that you have chosen to focus on the right differences.
+It is important that you understand how the activities or services that you provide help you to make the differences for the children and young people you work with.
+This will ensure that you have chosen to focus on the right activities and differences.

-3. Think about what signs (indicators) will show that you are making those differences.
+c) Think about what signs (indicators) will show that you are making those differences.